 ENG 3093 Literary Theory This course introduces students to major critical approaches to literature and to the theory that underpins them.
-These include New Criticism, Marxist criticism, postmodernism, psychoanalytic criticism, structuralist criticism, reader-response criticism, gendered criticism, deconstruction, New Historicism, postcolonial criticism, ecocriticism and post-humanism.
 Criticism and theory are viewed in the context of the institutional changes of English as a discipline.
 Students enrolling in this course should contact the instructor regarding the pre-term reading requirements.